Divorce in Vermont (2026)

 Frequently Asked Questions

-What are the residency requirements to file for divorce in Vermont?
+What are the residency requirements in Vermont?

 Is Vermont a community property or equitable distribution state?